xiaoh11/bravo_data_prep/workflows/coverage/readme.md

 This facilitates aggregating crams from multiple sources or projects.
 It avoids having multiple or complex globs in the nextflow.config.

+## Preparation
+- Symlinks to reference: taken care of by ansible deployment.
+- Symlinks to bcfs: Use same bcfs as process_bcf workflow.
+- Symlinks to crams: Use same crams as coverage workflow.

+The symlinks to bcfs and crams still done manually or by some script in `hacks/`

 ## Running

 Interactively on  SLURM: